Corbicula

 Corbicula is a genus of freshwater and brackish water clams, aquatic bivalve mollusks in the family Cyrenidae, the basket clams.
-The genus name is the New Latin diminutive of Latin corbis, a basket, referring to the shape and ribs of the shell.
+The genus name is the Neo-Latin diminutive of Latin corbis, a basket, referring to the shape and ribs of the shell.

 The genus Corbicula includes numerous extant and fossil species; the status of several of them is unclear (species inquirenda).
-The best known is Corbicula fluminea, an invasive species in many areas of the world.
+The best known is Corbicula fluminea, originally native to freshwater systems in East Asia, now an invasive species in many areas of the world.

-Unusually, some members produce via androgenesis, wherein all genes are inherited from the male, one of the very few animals to do so.
+Unusually, some members reproduce via androgenesis, wherein all genes are inherited from the male, one of the very few animals to do so.

 In many Asian countries, these clams are used as ingredients for soup.
 In South Korea, there is popular soup made of these species of clams (usually Corbicula japonica, Corbicula fluminea, Corbicula leana) known as 재첩국 (jaechup-guk).